aakash94/Reward-Based-Epsilon-Decay/index.md

 ## Epsilon Greedy

 Now that we are aware of the need to balance exploration and exploitation, we are ready to talk about Epsilon Greedy.
-It is one of the most popular strategy to balance exploration and exploitation.
+It is one of the most popular strategies to balance exploration and exploitation.
 Here is how it goes.

 ```markdown
 ε is assigned a real number between 0 and 1.